sunil-gumatimath/py/01-variables/README.md

 # 01 - Python Variables

 This module introduces Python variables and core data types using the `variables.py` script.
-It is aimed at beginners who want to understand how to store, combine, and inspect data in Python.
+It is aimed at beginners who want to understand how to store, combine, and inspect data in Python by printing immediate feedback to the console.

 ## Concepts Covered

-- Declaring and using variables
+- Declaring and reading variables for personal information (names, location, age, marital status)
-- Working with common data types:
+- Working with core data types:
-  - Strings
-  - Integers
+  - `str` (first name, last name, country, city)
-  - Booleans
+  - `int` (`age`)
-  - Lists
+  - `bool` (`is_married`)
-  - Dictionaries
+  - `list` of skills
+  - `dict` representing a person
 - Basic operations:
-  - String concatenation
+  - Concatenating two strings into a full name
   - Measuring string length with `len()`
-  - Accessing list elements
+  - Slicing a list using full slicing syntax (`skills[::]`)
-  - Printing structured information
+  - Printing dictionary contents

 ## Script Overview (`variables.py`)

-Key examples included:

-- Personal information variables (strings, integers, booleans)
-- A list of skills
-- A dictionary of person details

-The script prints:
+The script walks through the following sequence:

-- Individual values
-- Length of first and last names
+- Declares `first_name`, `last_name`, `country`, `city`, `age`, and `is_married`.
+- Creates a `skills` list and `person_info` dictionary.
-- Full name and its length
+- Prints each scalar value and shows its length where appropriate (first name, last name, full name).
-- Skills and dictionary content
+- Demonstrates concatenating strings and slicing a list copy (`skills[::]`).
+- Displays the entire dictionary to highlight key/value storage.

 Experiment by:

-- Changing variable values
+- Changing the variable values to see the printed output change.
-- Adding new variables and print statements
-- Observing how Python handles different data types
+- Adding additional keys to `person_info` or extra items in `skills`.
+- Introducing your own calculated fields (e.g., `birth_year`) and printing them.*** End Patch